 Research & Publications

-As a health economist and health services researcher, Dr. Xu’s research has focused on identifying factors that influence the delivery of high-quality and high-value care for women and older adults.
+As a health economist and health services researcher, Dr. Xu’s research examines factors that influence the quality, outcomes, and value of care, with a focus on women's health care.
 Her major projects include:

-In addition, Dr. Xu has led several studies examining hospital variation in the practice of adnexal procedures at the time of hysterectomy; regional variation in medical expenditures among women with breast cancer; gender difference in recovery after acute myocardial infarction; and the impact of medical legal pressure on clinical practice, especially in obstetric care.
-She also collaborates widely with researchers on campus and across the country studying cost-effectiveness of health care interventions, economic burden of obstetric/gynecologic conditions, and utilization pattern of cancer screening services in women and factors that influence such utilization.
-Dr. Xu has served as a principal investigator or co-investigator on multiple research studies funded by the Agency for Healthcare Research and Quality (AHRQ), National Institutes of Health (NIH), and various research foundations.
+In addition, Dr. Xu has led several studies examining risk factors for stillbirth deliveries and related maternal outcomes, hospital variation in gynecological practice; regional variation in medical expenditures among women with breast cancer; gender difference in recovery after acute myocardial infarction; and the impact of medical legal pressure on clinical practice, especially in obstetric care.
+She also collaborates widely with researchers on campus and across the country studying cost-effectiveness of health interventions, economic burden of obstetric/gynecologic conditions, and utilization of cancer treatment and screening services in women.
+Dr. Xu has served as a principal investigator or co-investigator on multiple research studies funded by the National Institutes of Health (NIH), Agency for Healthcare Research and Quality (AHRQ), and various research foundations.

 Health Care Quality, Access, and Evaluation; Comparative Effectiveness Research